Inspiravetion/Capsule.js/README.md

 a wrapper around the whole process.
 The point of this library is to make traditional OOP practices native to JavaScript Objects so that you can code with intuitive syntax and have it work how you would expect.
 And for those of you worried about prototype pollution, all (API) properties added to Object are NON-ENUMERABLE...so 'for (prop in obj)' will not be corrupted.
-Also did I mention it's less than 7kb?
+Along with the API bits that deal with inheritance and code reuse I also implemented reactive variables so that you can have handlers called whenever a specific property of an object is changed .Also did I mention it's less than 7kb?

 API
 ---